Are P and B different phonemes?

 There are lots of homophones in American English.
 So we need the IPA to see, oh, they’re spelled differently, but they’re pronounced the same.
 When you write a sound, in IPA, with a symbol instead of a letter, there’s no confusion.

-READ ALSO: Is a Metrizable space a metric space?
+READ ALSO: Is being a neurologist rewarding?

 Where can I find the IPA chart for vowels?